Doubleday Centre for Patient Experience

 We are always looking for patients and members of the public – who we call our medical education partners – to help shape how medical students at Manchester are trained.

 Your involvement will help our medical educators to make improvements to the curriculum of the MBChB course at the University.

 This will enable medical students to receive a more person-centred education and, ultimately, improve the care they give to patients when they qualify as a doctor.

-Medical students at Manchester can also get involved as a National Student Ambassador for the Centre.
+Medical students at Manchester can get involved by joining the Doubleday Centre Student Society.

 The Centre is led by Dr Robina Shah, a Senior Lecturer and Academic Lead for Patient and Public Involvement and Patient Safety on the MBChB Medicine course at Manchester.

 We also have a number of Student and National Ambassadors who help support our activities.

 Doubleday/Manchester Award and Lecture

 Each year, the Doubleday/Manchester Award is granted to an individual of standing who has made a significant contribution to patient care and who, in turn, delivers a lecture at The University of Manchester.